sitefinitysteve/nativescript-auth0/README.md

 ## Setting Credentials
 ### iOS
 Credentials for iOS are set in the apps info.plist.
-However as of 1.5.1 there's no way to merge it in from App_Resources as of yet.
-So just open the info.plist from your node_modules/nativescript-auth0/platforms/ios directory or directly in your /platforms/ios/build folder.
-I prefer the plugins folder atm because you're more likely to kill the platforms folder than get a new version of the plugin.
-Anyway, vote for [this issue](https://github.com/NativeScript/nativescript-cli/issues/1089) to make 1.6

 - Replace DOMAIN-GOES-HERE with your auth0 domain
 - Replace CLIENTID-GOES-HERE with your auth0 clientId, note the URLScheme needs an a0 prefix, find replace should just work.